Brenninkmeijer family: 21st century

-Fortune
+Investments and fortune

-In addition to textile retailer C&A, the Brenninkmeijers own and control several companies in the private equity, real estate and financial services industries. named Anthos Fund & Asset Management, Redevco, and Bregal.
-Through their investment vehicles, they have stake in two of the largest fishing companies on each coast of the United States.
+In addition to textile retailer C&A, the Brenninkmeijers own and control several businesses through Cofra Holding, including Bregal Investments (private equity), Redevco (real estate) and Anthos Fund & Asset Management (asset management).
+Cofra's businesses manage more than €35 billion of assets, comprising both family and external client capital.

-Anthos has expanded its services to include external clients such as pension funds, foundations, and faith-based organizations.
+Anthos Fund & Asset Management has expanded its services to include external clients such as pension funds, foundations, family offices, and faith-based organizations.
 The expansion aimed to align with investment approaches centered on responsible and impact investing.